-HOPE is a multi-issue, grassroots, community organization consisting of 25 multicultural and interfaith member congregations throughout Hillsborough County.
-HOPE is a private, non-profit, 501(c) 3, tax-exempt, non-partisan community organization founded and incorporated in the State of Florida in 1988.
+HOPE is a multi-issue, grassroots, community organization consisting of 23 multicultural and interfaith member congregations throughout Hillsborough County.
+HOPE is a non-partisan, private, non-profit, 501(c) 3, tax-exempt, community organization founded and incorporated in the State of Florida in 1988.

 HOPE’s mission is to promote justice, fairness, and the dignity of people, by engaging and training people to responsibly and successfully act together to hold officials accountable to improve the systems affecting the quality of life in our communities.
 We do that by a) training residents to identify common community problems experienced by families and neighbors, b) meeting with local experts and decision makers to better understand the problems and identify long-term solutions, and c) take action to hold decision makers accountable to implement the long-term systemic solutions.

 HOPE is funded in three ways: 1) Membership Dues from member organizations; 2) Investments from individuals, small businesses, and local corporations; and 3) Private Grants.
 HOPE does not accept United Way or Government funds.

 - Strengthening the ability of members to act on their values of love, respect, fairness and dignity of people.

 - Engaging members in listening and relationship building to identify and prioritize common community problems;

 - Enhancing the skills of members to connect with others to build the power needed to hold our social, political and economic systems accountable for fair policies and procedures that ensure justice;

 - Correcting inequities in education, housing, healthcare, employment, criminal justice, transportation, public services, police protection, and neighborhood infrastructure.

 Here’s a list of some of HOPE’s successful issue work – we’re proud of our members’ effective justice work!